RianLima29/task-11-03/README.md

 - **Structured Output**: The response format is standardized for consistency.
 - **Monitoring with Langfuse**: Integrated Langfuse for enhanced observability.
 - **Optimization Strategies**: Described in the README for improving quality, cost, and latency.
+- **GraphQL with Yoga**: Used graphQL instead of traditional REST implementation.

 ## Features